 Tushar embraces the uniqueness of each company he represents, and understands that in constructing and closing deals with his clients, there is no “one-size-fits-all” path to success.
 Whether working with in-house attorneys, financial or tax officers, outside consultants, or other company representatives, Tushar prides himself in explaining what can often be complicated legal and financial arrangements to his clients in practical terms which allow them to make prudent business decisions.

 Tushar is active in the South Carolina Economic Developers’ Association as well as the Committee of 100, a volunteer marketing group that promotes economic development in central South Carolina.
-Tushar is also Chair of Nexsen Pruet's Recruiting and Retention Committee.
-He is also Chair of the Firm’s Diversity Committee, which works to promote diversity within the legal profession, both inside and outside the Firm.
+Tushar is also Chair of Nexsen Pruet's Recruiting and Retention Committee and is a member of the Firm’s Diversity Committee, which works to promote diversity within the legal profession, both inside and outside the Firm.

 A native of Spartanburg, South Carolina, Tushar attended the University of South Carolina where he graduated magna cum laude with a Bachelor of Arts degree in History and Political Science with honors from the South Carolina Honors College.
 During his time at USC, Tushar earned multiple awards and recognitions including the Algernon Sydney Sullivan Award - the most prestigious award that can be bestowed upon a USC student, and an award celebrating excellence in leadership, academics, and community service.
 Upon graduating from USC, Tushar earned his Juris Doctor from the Wake Forest University School of Law, where he served as Student Solicitor of the Law School Honor Council.